-- The design and evaluation of trustworthy user interfaces and interaction paradigms to interact with heterogeneous and ambiguous sets of 2D and 3D data.
+How can we design and evaluate trustworthy user interfaces and interaction paradigms to interact with heterogeneous and ambiguous sets of 2D and 3D data?

 Research at partner institutions

-As a postdoctoral researcher partially embedded at the two partner institutions of the project, Hugo will focus on specific sub-projects:
+As part of his embedded research at two partner institutions of the project, Hugo focuses on two sub-projects:

-- At the Netherlands Institute for Sound and Vision (NISV), Hugo will collaborate with project members, historical experts and an intern focusing on 3D design (vacancy) on an interactive experience for accessing 3D historical radios in conjunction with contextual information, such as blueprints, notebook entries and photos from NISV’s archive.
+At the Netherlands Institute for Sound and Vision (NISV), Hugo collaborated with project members and historical experts on an interactive experience for accessing 3D historical radios in conjunction with contextual information, such as blueprints, notebook entries and photos from NISV’s archive.

 Researcher: Hugo Huurdeman